Chapter 5: Sustaining Manageability

 Deploying Software to Servers and Desktops

-IntelliMirror provides administrators with high levels of control of portable and desktop systems running Windows 2003 Professional or Windows XP Professional.
+IntelliMirror provides administrators with high levels of control over portable and desktop systems running Windows 2000 Professional or Windows XP Professional.
 Administrators use IntelliMirror to define policies based on business roles, group memberships, and locations.
 With these policies, desktops are automatically reconfigured to meet a specific user's requirements each time that user logs on to the network, regardless of where the user logs on from.

-Remote Installation Services (RIS) allows independent hardware vendors (IHVs), independent software vendors (ISVs), and original equipment manufacturers (OEMs) to create tools that help network administrators and end users perform tasks such as system BIOS updates, stand-alone system diagnosis, and virus scanning and repair.
+Remote Installation Services allows Independent Hardware Vendors (IHVs), Independent Software Vendors (ISVs), and Original Equipment Manufacturers (OEMs) to create tools that help network administrators and end users perform tasks such as system BIOS updates, stand-alone system diagnosis, and virus scanning and repair.
 RIS provides a centralized location to integrate maintenance and troubleshooting tools that are accessible through a network boot.

-Application Center reduces application management complexity, replicates any changes made to a server by updating other servers in the cluster, automates the deployment of applications from one server to another, and allows applications to achieve on-demand scalability.
+Application Center reduces application management complexity by allowing administrators to quickly construct logical groupings including the contents, components and configuration of applications.
+It also applies any changes made to a server by updating other servers in the cluster, automates the deployment of applications from one server to another, and allows applications to achieve on-demand scalability.

 For more information on Application Center, refer to: